MaksymVolik/timer/README.md

-Using context write the timer that will have two buttons start and stop
+Using context write the timer that will have two buttons start and stop Timer should:
-Timer should:
 Be stopped by default
-On start, App should display time in format HH:MM:SS On start page title should be changed to "Timer is running" On stop timer should be stopped, the latest value should be present Page title should be returned back to normal
+On start, App should display time in format HH:MM:SS On start title should be changed to "Timer is running" On stop timer should be stopped, the latest value should be present Title should be returned back to normal
 Install MobX
 Implement same functionality with MobX